 1. What is it about tackling collections of old photos and memorabilia that is so intimidating?

-2. And perhaps more importantly, what happens if you keep putting it off?
+2. And perhaps more importantly, what happens if you keep putting organizing old family photos off?

 The answer to the first question is pretty straight forward.
 When I talk with friends and acquaintances about all the wonderful benefits of connecting with family and friends through the TightKnit web app, it’s all too common to get a response similar to this: “That sounds great, but I don’t know when I’ll find time to sit down and go through everything.”